ufrgs-hyman/meican/docs/guide/migration.md

 ####1.
 COPY METHOD

+#####1.1 Copy all files

-The best backup method is copy all files from the current installation.
+The quick backup method is copy all files from the current installation.
 Replace the #USER# and #HOST# with your user and old server address.
 After that, run the following command:

 ```
 sudo rsync -a #USER#@#HOST#:/path/to/old/meican2 /path/to/new/meican2
 ```

+#####1.2 Database

+Now that you already have the files you need the database from the old machine.
+Follow the step 2.3 to get the backup and 2.7 to import the database on the new server.

-Unfortunately, this method may not work in all systems.
+Test your application accessing http://localhost and verify some pages.
+If you detect some wrong this method may not work in your system.
 In this case you should follow the method 2.

 ####2.
 NEW INSTALLATION METHOD